WordPress

 Official WordPress Plugin

-Native WordPress integration with shortcodes and Gutenberg blocks.
+Native WordPress integration with shortcodes and a Gutenberg block.
 Install from the WordPress.org plugin directory in seconds.

 Works With Any Theme

-Compatible with every WordPress theme - Astra, GeneratePress, OceanWP, Hello Elementor, Kadence, and all custom themes.
-Zero conflicts.
+Compatible with every WordPress theme — Astra, GeneratePress, OceanWP, Hello Elementor, Kadence, and all custom themes.
+Zero conflicts guaranteed.

 Page Builder Ready

 Seamlessly works with Elementor, Divi, Beaver Builder, WPBakery, Oxygen, and Gutenberg.
-Use shortcodes or native blocks.
+Use shortcodes or native blocks in any builder.

 WooCommerce Compatible

 Perfect for product waitlists, pre-orders, and back-in-stock notifications.
-Add to any product page with a simple shortcode.
+Add a waitlist form to any product page with a simple shortcode.

 Zero Database Impact

-Creates zero database tables.
-All waitlist data stored on Waitlister's secure servers.
-No performance impact on your WordPress site.
+Creates no database tables and installs no cookies.
+All waitlist data is stored securely on Waitlister's servers with zero performance impact on your site.

-Manage subscribers, send emails, and track analytics from your Waitlister dashboard.
-Export data to CSV anytime.
+Track signups, referrals, and conversion rates from your Waitlister dashboard.
+Export subscriber data to CSV anytime.

 Choose Your Method